openstack-archive/kloudbuster/doc/source/architecture.rst

 for series in a much shorter time by reusing the same set of staged VMs and iterating the scale test to produce measurements at different scale level.

-For example, to get storage performace measurement for 100 to 1000 VMs in increments of 100, would require staging and unstaging 100+200+300+....+1,000 = 5,500 VM Instances without progression runs while it would only require staging 1,000 instances with VM reuse.
+For example, to get storage performance measurement for 100 to 1000 VMs in increments of 100, would require staging and unstaging 100+200+300+....+1,000 = 5,500 VM Instances without progression runs while it would only require staging 1,000 instances with VM reuse.